A Comprehensive Framework for Evaluating Time to Event Predictions using the Restricted Mean Survival Time: Simulations

 \subsection{Multi-splitting}

-We want to emphasise that variable importance results depend not only on the learning algorithm but also on the split of the data.
+We want to emphasize that variable importance results depend not only on the learning algorithm but also on the split of the data.
 In particular when it comes to assessing global variable importance, results may vary drastically depending on the split, for instance when the link between covariates and outcome is complex such as in the simulation scheme \textbf{C}.
-As an illustration, the LOCO global variable importance test is performed for all four learning models, on a data set of size $1,000$ simulated with the simulation scheme \textbf{C}.
+As an illustration, the LOCO global variable importance test is performed for all three learning models, on a data set of size $1,000$ simulated with the simulation scheme \textbf{C}.
 The oracle Cox model taking interactions into account is added for comparison.
 Figure~\ref{fig::vimpGC} presents the outputs of the procedure repeated twice, the only difference being the data split.
 Some variables seem to improve the accuracy of the model on one split, and on the contrary to degrade it on the other.

-To reduce the effect of the split, methods like multi splitting described in \citet{diciccio_exact_2020} can be considered.
+To reduce the effect of the split, methods like multi-splitting described in \citet{diciccio_exact_2020} can be considered.
 Specifically the authors of this paper propose to choose $M$ splits of the data, and then compute a p-value for each split.
 Twice the resulting median or average p-value provides a valid p-value for the overall test.
 The overall Type 1 error can be controlled and bounded under $\alpha$, however this comes with a loss of power compared to a single split.
 We selected $M=50$ splits of our data set simulated according to simulation scheme \textbf{C}.
 For each split, each learning algorithm and each variable, we computed a p-value.
 Twice the median p-value is computed for each setting and reported in Table~\ref{tab::multisplittingC}.
-No variables have a notable impact in the Kaplan-Meier model.
-For the other models, binary variables such as $Z^2$, $Z^6$ and $Z^9$ seem to play a significant role on the predictions.
+Binary variables such as $Z^2$, $Z^6$ and $Z^9$ seem to play a significant role on the predictions.
 There is a consensus on variables $Z^{11}$ to $Z^{15}$, which are uninformative and indeed seem to have no impact.
 The effect of other variables is elusive, and can vary depending on the model.